Professional services firms: Are your internal controls up to par?

 It’s never too early or late to start the conversation about strengthening or establishing internal controls.
 Begin by asking your accounting and finance team these questions:

 - How, specifically, are we addressing the risks our organization faces, including cybersecurity, fraud, and financial reporting errors?
 What internal controls do we have in place?
-In more than 50 percent of fraud cases we see, the organization simply didn’t have a control in place to address the risk.
+In more than 50% of fraud cases we see, the organization simply didn’t have a control in place to address the risk.

 - How recently have our internal controls and related policies and procedures been updated?
 Having an existing policy is good, but does it align with the way your business operates today?